 Easy Smart Configuration Utility - InstallShield Wizard × Ready to Install the Program The wizard is ready to begin installation.
-Z Click Install to begin the installation.
+N Click Install to begin the installation.
 If you want to review or change any of your installation settings, click Back.
-Click Cancel the wizard. to exit InstallShield Ca ncel
+Click Cance the wizard. l to exit InstallShield ancel